kkalass/rdf_mapper/README.md

 ## 🛣️ Roadmap / Next Steps

+- **breaking change** (sorry!) - rename IriNode- and BlankNode- Mapper/Serializer/Deserializer to IriResource or BlankResource - this does seem to be more in sync with RDF terminology
 - Detect cycles, optimally support them.
+- Properly Support Collection for serialization and derserialization - map multiple triples to Sets, not Lists
 - Implement default behaviour for nodes without mapper ((Json-LD?)
 Maps)
 - Support generating mappers based on annotations
 - Support "any" feature and annotation which puts the remaining properties of a node into a (Json-LD?)
 Map that is a property of the dart class